TurtleMan64/SADX-SA2-Input-Display/README.md

 #### How to compile:

+* 2.0 (C++)
+   * Open the `SonicInputDisplay.sln` in Visual Studio 2017.
+The hit build and it will produce the final `SonicInputDisplay.exe`.
+   * This version will read from your controller when there are no games to read from.
+* 1.9 (C#)
-Use the provided `build.bat` script to build the project.
-This will produce the final `SonicInputDisplay.exe`
+   * Use the provided `build.bat` script to build the project.
+This will produce the final `SonicInputDisplay.exe`.
+   * This version will not show any inputs if there is no game to read from.